Are Political Contributions Tax Deductible? | H&R Block

 2) It’s true that businesses often have an interest in the outcomes of elections,and it shows when looking at their financial involvement in the political landscape.
 However, the tax code is very specific — stating in most cases no business expense deduction may be claimed for “any amount paid or incurred in connection with influencing legislation.”

 This rule is so strict that it prevents political candidates from deducting their own out-of-pocket expenses incurred while running for office.
 Campaign expenses of an individual running for any political office or for re-election to any political office cannot be deducted.
-These expenses include registration fees, qualification fees and legal fees, and advertising.
+These expenses include registration fees, qualification and legal fees, as well as advertising.